ACCESS-NRI/access-om3-configs/README.md

-# Payu configuration for 1 deg MOM6-CICE6-WW3-datm-drof configuration using CMEPS with the CESM driver
+# MOM6-CICE6-WW3 1 deg JRA CESM configuration

 **WARNING: This configuration is to be used for testing purposes only.**